crypticcoin-renewed/librustcrypticcoin/components/zcash_encoding/README.md

-# zcash_encodings
+# crypticcoin_encodings

-This library provides common encoding and decoding operations for stable binary encodings used throughout the Zcash ecosystem.
+This library provides common encoding and decoding operations for stable binary encodings used throughout the Crypticcoin ecosystem.

 ## License